NASCAR Cup Series: Winston Cup

 In 1979, the Daytona 500 became the first stock car race that was nationally televised live from flag to flag on CBS.
-The leaders going into the last lap, Cale Yarborough and Donnie Allison, wrecked on the backstretch while dicing for the lead, allowing Richard Petty to pass them both for the win.
+The leaders going into the last lap, Cale Yarborough and Donnie Allison, wrecked on the backstretch while dicing for the lead, allowing Petty to pass them both for the win.
 Immediately, Yarborough, Allison, and Allison's brother Bobby were engaged in a fistfight on national television.
 This underlined the drama and emotion of the sport and increased its broadcast marketability.
 The race coincided with a major snowstorm along the United States' eastern seaboard, successfully introducing the sport to a captive audience.

 In 1981, an awards banquet began to be held in New York City on the first Friday evening in December.
 The first banquets were held in the Waldorf-Astoria's Starlight Room and in 1985 were moved to the much larger Grand Ballroom.
 For 2001, the banquet portion was dropped in favor of a simpler awards ceremony, which was also moved to the Hammerstein Ballroom at the Manhattan Center the following year.
 However, in 2003, the festivities returned to the Waldorf's Grand Ballroom, and the banquet format was reinstated.

 In 1985, Winston introduced a new awards program called the Winston Million.
 From 1985 to 1997, any driver who won three of the four most prestigious races in the series was given one million dollars.
 The prize was only won twice; Bill Elliott won in 1985, Darrell Waltrip nearly won in 1989, Davey Allison nearly won in 1992, Dale Jarrett nearly won in 1996, and Jeff Gordon won in 1997.
 The Winston Million was replaced with a similar program, the Winston No Bull Five, in 1998.
-This program awarded one million dollars to any driver who won a prestigious race after finishing in the top five of the most previous prestigious race.
+This program awarded one million dollars to any driver who won a prestigious race after finishing in the top five of the most previous prestigious races.

 The series underwent a large boom in popularity in the 1990s.
 In 1994, NASCAR held the first Brickyard 400 at Indianapolis Motor Speedway.
 Between 1997 and 1998, the winner's prize money for the Daytona 500 tripled.
 This coincided with a decline of popularity in American Championship Car Racing.

 In 1999, NASCAR made a new agreement with Fox Broadcasting, Turner Broadcasting, and NBC.
 The contract, signed for eight years for Fox and six years for NBC and Turner, was valued at $2.4 billion.

-In 2001, Pixar visited NASCAR tracks as research for the 2006 animated film Cars, which included the voices of NASCAR drivers Richard Petty and Dale Earnhardt Jr. To avoid advertising tobacco in a Disney film, "Piston Cup" served as Pixar's allusion to the Winston Cup (however, by the time the film come out, Nextel had replaced Winston as the series title sponsor).
+In 2001, Pixar visited NASCAR tracks as research for the 2006 animated film Cars, which included the voices of Petty and Dale Earnhardt Jr. To avoid advertising tobacco in a Disney film, "Piston Cup" served as Pixar's allusion to the Winston Cup (however, by the time the film came out, Nextel had replaced Winston as the series title sponsor).